jawinn/Web-Dev-Contract/web-development-contract.md

 <h4>Changes and revisions</h4>

-<p>Fixed-price contracts are rarely beneficial to you, as they often limit you to your first idea about how something should look, or how it might work.
-I don&#8217;t want to limit either your options or your opportunities to change your mind.
-The estimate/quotation prices at the beginning of this document are based on the number of hours that I estimate I&#8217;ll need to accomplish everything that you have told me you want to achieve.
-If you do want to change your mind, add extra pages or templates or even add new functionality, that won&#8217;t be a problem.
-You will be charged my standard hourly rate as mentioned above.
-Along the way I might ask you to put requests in writing so I can keep track of changes.</p>
+<p>The estimate/quotation prices at the beginning of this document are based on the number of hours that I estimate I&#8217;ll need to accomplish everything that you have told me you want to achieve.
+Included is a built-in expectation of [REVISION HOURS] hours of revisions.
+Revisions should be sent in writing, for the ease of completion and so they can be kept track of.
+Excessive revision hours beyond this number will be charged my standard hourly rate as mentioned above. </p>

-<p>Additionally, if I feel the development requirements will exceed this maximum quoted time, I will advise you of this and we can discuss a quote to finish the work or continue development at my hourly rate.</p>
+<p>Additionally, if I feel the development requirements have changed significantly from what is laid out in this contract and will exceed this maximum quoted time, I will advise you of this and we can discuss a quote to finish the work or continue development at my hourly rate.</p>

 <h4>Browser testing</h4>

 <p>If the project includes HTML markup and CSS styling, I will develop these using HTML5 and CSS3.
-I will test all my code in current versions of all major browsers including those made by Apple (Safari), Microsoft (IE9+), Mozilla (FireFox), Google (Chrome) and Opera.
-I will also test to ensure that pages will display visually in a similar, albeit not necessarily an identical way, in Microsoft Internet Explorer 8 for Windows as this browser lacks a lot of the functionality required for modern web development practices.
+I will test all my code in current versions of the major browsers including those made by Apple (Safari), Microsoft (IE9+), Mozilla (FireFox), and Google (Chrome).
+Note that some older browsers lack a lot of the functionality required for modern web development practices, and pages in those browsers may not necessarily display in an identical way.
 Every effort will be made to gracefully degrade the website in older browsers so an to not diminish the visitors experience. </p>

 <p>However, I will not test these templates in old or abandoned browsers, for example Microsoft Internet Explorer 6 or 7 (or below) for Windows or Mac, previous versions of Apple Safari, Mozilla Firefox, Google Chrome, Opera or other unless otherwise specified.
 If you need to show the same or similar visual design to visitors using these older browsers, I will charge you at the hourly rate for any necessary additional code and its testing.</p>

 <h4>Website launch</h4>

 <p>You are responsible to keep a copy of any existing website files and/or databases.
-Upon launch, I am able to move existing files to its own directory if you advise to do so.</p>
+Upon launch, I am able to move existing files to your server and make the new site and/or theme live, if you advise to do so.</p>

 <p>I am committed to making you feel as comfortable as possible with your new website once it is launched, however I cannot provide on-going training after launch.
 I will try my best to guide you in the right direction with regards to understanding the CMS.
 Should you need training on how to use it, I am able to quote this for you at my standard hourly rate.
 It is assumed no training is included in the quoted amount, unless specified otherwise in written correspondence.</p>